Pyozer/flutter_material_color_picker/README.md

-# Color Picker
+# Flutter Material Color Picker

-Color picker is a Flutter widget, that can be customizable.
+Material Color picker is a Flutter widget, that can be customizable.

 By default, it's Material Colors, but you can define your own colors.